Current undergraduate students can find resources and answers to frequently asked questions below:

 How can I speak with Financial Aid or Enrollment Services?

 If you have a question regarding your financial aid or admissions status, you can contact the Office of Admissions, the Registrar or Student Accounts and Financial Aid by visiting Panther Answer to submit a ticket.
-You can also live chat with an enrollment services agent or set up an appointment through Panther Answer.
+You can also live chat with an Enrollment Services Agent or set up an appointment through Panther Answer.

 How can I calculate my GPA?